Kilie/berlin_airbnb/README.md

 >>NumPy, pandas, matplotlib, seaborn, datetime, sklearn.linear_model, sklearn.model_selection, sklearn.metrics,
 ## Project Motivation
-This project was created as one course project for the Udacity Data Scientist Nanodegree.
+This project was created as one course project for the Data Scientist Nanodegree from Udacity.
+Being generally interested in the German lodging market, I decided to analyze Berlin's Airbnb listing data in order to answer the following business questions:
+>1.
+Did the price increase in the last several years?
+>2.
+Is it more expensive to stay on the weekend?
+>3.
+Location, location, location? - What neighbourhood groups are the most expensive to stay in Berlin?
+>4.
+Predict the rental price.

 ## File Description
 This repository contains two files, a README and a Jupyter Notebook file which contains the Python code for the data analysis and modeling.